Leeds Sixth Form College

 A levels versus BTEC qualifications

-Deciding between A levels and a vocational qualification such as a BTEC diploma can be a confusing and tough decision.
+Deciding between A levels and a vocational qualification such as a BTEC or CACHE diploma can be a confusing and tough decision.
 Check out our mini comparison guide below.

 A levels are more exams focused